I feel that heavy, low-pressure dread hanging in the air — you know how it feels just before a storm breaks.

 VOICE 2

 They said the files were closed.
-The songs unsung.
+The songs were all unsung, the doors were locked against us.

 VOICE 3